pratham-soni/Namaste-React/Readme.md

 - Server side Routing (using <a> tag in react)

 # !!! never compare the react lifecycle methods to functional components !!!

+# Lazy Loading

+- chunking
+- lazy loading
+- initialy we will not load grocery, when we will go to grocery page, will load it
+- on demand loading
+- dynamic loading